-Emergency supplies for your home
+En nergency supplies for your home

-- □ First-aid kit
+First-aid kit

-- □ Toolbox
+Toolbox

-- Candles and matches
+Candles and matches

-- Potassium iodide tablets
+Potassium iodide tablets

-- D Portable radio, flashlight, extra batteries
+Portable radio, flashlight, extra batteries

-Evacuation supplies
+Ev acuation supplies

-- □ This calendar
+This calendar

-- □ Medicine or any special medication
+Prescription and over-the-counter medications

-- D Personal health products (shaving cream, toothbrush)
+Personal health products (shaving cream, toothbrush)

-- □ Special diet food
+Necessary foods for dietary restrictions

-- Blankets and pillows
+Blankets and pillows

-- □ Cash, checkbook, credit cards, important papers
+Cash, checkbook, credit cards, important papers

-- □ Items for children (favorite toy, books)
+Items for children (favorite toy, books)

-- □ Change of clothing
+Change of clothing

-- D Potassium iodide tablets
+Potassium iodide tablets

 Potassium iodide tablets - In cases where you may be exposed to certain types of radioactivity, the Tennessee Department of Health may direct you to take potassium iodide (KI) tablets.
 These tablets, when taken as directed, may reduce the amount of radioactive iodine absorbed by your body's thyroid gland.
 Should an accidental release of radiation occur, potassium iodide will be available at all mass-care shelters.
-However, if you live within 5 miles of the plant and prefer to have it on hand, you can pick up a supply at the following location: Sequoyah Health Center, 9527 Ridge Trail Road, Soddy-Daisy, TN 37379, 423-842-3031.
+However, if you live within 5 miles of the plant and prefer to have it on hand, you may pick up a supply at the following location: Sequoyah Health Center, 9527 Ridge Trail Road, Soddy-Daisy, TN 37379, 423-842-3031.